Concepts

 Individual Gas Tank

-Each account is equipped with its own individual gas tank.
+Each owner is equipped with its own individual gas tank.
 By default, all operations are paid using this gas tank.
 Users can fund their individual gas tanks to ensure seamless execution of transactions without needing to hold native tokens.

 Organization Gas Tank